2018-2019 UROP project submissions deadline in mid-August, 2018!

 Submitting a proposal

-**Faculty, graduate students, and industry mentors can upload a research project here.
-The application for proposal submission for 2017-2018 will be open in May 2017.
-The deadline will be August 11, 2017.**
+**Faculty, post docs, graduate students, and industry mentors can upload a research project here.
+The application for proposal submission for 2018-2019 will be open in May 2018.
+The deadline will be mid-August, 2018.**

 To see the research projects which UROP students worked on during the 2015-2016 year, click here.
 The log-in information is